PhumiMdlalose/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 rwx r-x --x = 751 are the permissions assigned to each user group.
 13 chgrp - allows you to change group
 14 chown -R changes files and directories
+15 chown -h changes owner from one to the other respectively 16 chown --changes owner from one to the other respectively 17 telnet